babylonlabs-io/finality-gadget/indexer/DESIGN.md

 3. `table_btc_delegations` : table of identifying information on BTC delegations, such as the FP, staked amount etc, queried from Babylon RPC
 4. `table_EventNewFinalityProvider` : table of `EventNewFinalityProvider` events with emitted identifying info
 5. `table_EventBTCDelegationStateUpdate` : table of `EventBTCDelegationStateUpdate` events with status changes
-6. `table_EventSelectiveSlashing` : table of `EventSelectiveSlashing` events with status changes
-7. `table_EventSlashedFinalityProvider` : table of `EventSlashedFinalityProvider` events with status changes
+6. `table_EventSlashedFinalityProvider` : table of `EventSlashedFinalityProvider` events with status changes

 Views